Dag Hammarskjold Plaza

 Dag Hjalmar Agne Carl Hammarskjöld was born on July 29, 1905 in Jönköping, Sweden.
-He was the youngest of four sons of a Swedish nobleman, a scholar and statesman named Hjalmar Hammarskjöld, who served as Prime Minister of Sweden during World War I. Young Hammarskjöld spent his childhood in Uppsala and earned three degrees at Uppsala University by 1930: a Bachelor of Arts, a filsofic licenciat in economics, and a bachelor of laws.
+He was the youngest of four sons of a Swedish nobleman, a scholar and statesman, named Hjalmar Hammarskjöld, who served as Prime Minister of Sweden during World War I. Young Hammarskjöld spent his childhood in Uppsala and earned three degrees at Uppsala University by 1930: a Bachelor of Arts, a Filosofic Licenciat in economics, and a Bachelor of Laws.
 He then moved to Stockholm, where he worked as secretary of a governmental committee on unemployment and attended the University of Stockholm.
 Upon receiving his doctoral degree in 1933, he was made an assistant professor in political economy at the university.

 Hammarskjöld held a series of governmental positions: Permanent Undersecretary of the Minister of Finance, Chairman of the National Bank’s Board, Foreign Minister, and Cabinet member in the Social Democratic government.
 He represented his country at the Paris Conference of 1947, the Paris Conference of the Organization for European Economic Cooperation in 1948, UNISCAN, and the sessions of the United Nations General Assembly from 1951 to 1953.
 Hammarskjöld never joined a political party, regarding himself as politically independent.